 Is Canadian Solar a Chinese company?

-Answer: Canadian Solars’ huge bulk of products are manufactured in china, but their headquarters are in Ontario, Canada.
-The company said it is “fully committed to its shareholders and NASDAQ listing.”
+Answer: Canadian Solars’ headquarter is in Ontario, Canada but a large amount of their products are manufactured in china.
+Also, the company said it is “fully committed to its shareholders and NASDAQ listing.”

 What’s the typical lifetime of solar panels?